Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: Discrete States and Currents

-The standard perturbative superstring vertices can thus be represented at any integer (positive or negative) ghost picture.
-Such a discrete picture changing symmetry is the consequence of the discrete automorphism symmetry in the space of the supermoduli\cite{POLY3}.
-Varying the location of picture-changing operator (or equivalently varying the super Beltrami basis) inside correlation functions changes them by the full derivative in the supermoduli space.
-This ensures their picture invariance after the appropriate moduli integration, if the supermoduli space has no boundaries or global singularities.
-The global singularities, however, do appear in case if the correlation function contains vertex operators $V(z_{n})$ such that the supermoduli coordinates diverge faster than $(z-z_{n})^{-2}$ when they approach the insertion points on the worldsheet \cite{POLY3}.
-Should this be the case, the moduli integration of the full derivative term would result in the nonzero boundary contribution and the correlation function would be picture-dependent.
-The example of such a vertex operator in critical $RNS$ superstring theory is the five-form state \cite{POLY2}
+The location of picture-changing operators inside correlation functions can vary, resulting in a full derivative in the supermoduli space.
+This ensures their picture invariance under appropriate moduli integration.
+However, global singularities arise if the correlation function contains vertex operators that diverge faster than $(z-z_{n})^{-2}$, where $z_{n}$ is the insertion point on the worldsheet \cite{POLY3}.
+If such an operator is present, the moduli integration of the full derivative term would result in a nonzero boundary contribution, and the correlation function would be picture-dependent.
+An example of such a vertex operator in the critical $RNS$ superstring theory is the five-form state: